 Meditation increases our ability to get out there and connect with others as a result of feeling more connected to ourselves and clearer and more confident about what is happening inside us.

-All of the benefits of meditation listed to help you become a healthier person physically and mentally.
+All of the benefits of meditation listed above help you become a healthier person physically and mentally.

-Reducing blood pressure, anxiety, stress and depression helps you to handle pain and illness better and as an individual you can expect to become calmer, happier, and more centered.
+Reduction of blood pressure, stress, anxiety, and depression help you to handle pain and illness better and as an individual, you can expect to become calmer, happier, and more centered.

-Incorporating mindfulness meditation practice daily will help you lead to a healthy, long and fulfilled life.
+Incorporating mindfulness meditation practice daily or even attending a silent meditation retreat will help you lead to a healthy, happy, and fulfilled life.